Theory of Evolution development Charles Darwin - Alfred Russel Wallace and Malthus' Essay on Population

 about Charles Darwin and Alfred Russel Wallace intended to convey how their respective backgrounds and characters

-Thomas Malthus' Essay on Population.
-This is followed by an outline description of the interactions between Darwin and Wallace
+Thomas Malthus' Essay on Population followed by an outline description of the scientific interactions between

-including several autobiography quotes as well as some key quotes from their letters.
+Darwin and Wallace including several autobiographical quotes as well as some key excerpts from their letters.

 Charles Darwin was born on February 12th 1809 at